Why schools’ websites should be a major trust concern

 However, for Phili Jones, marketing and business support at Inspiring Futures Through Learning (IFtL), a 16-school trust in the Midlands, ending schools’ contracts early has not been possible, so the trust has been looking at other ways to ensure a similar look and feel across its websites.

-“We are working towards a stage where all schools will be required to display prominently the IFtL logo on their webpages, and as new schools join the trust, they are required to add our logo to their websites,” she says.
+“We are working towards a stage where all schools will be required to prominently display the IFtL logo on their webpages, and as new schools join the trust, they are required to add our logo to their websites,” she says.

 Nonetheless, it is clear where the trust intends to be.
 “We would like all our schools to be managed and maintained by the same provider,” Jones adds.